Lisa La Pierre, 42

 Her death was listed as a homicide.

-[Updated March 23: After initially listing La Pierre's death as a homicide, coroner's officials deferred a final determination pending additional tests.
+[Note: After initially listing La Pierre's death as a homicide, coroner's officials deferred a final determination pending additional tests.
 By February, they determined she died from acute pneumonia as a result of her quadriplegia and confirmed the death as a homicide.]

 -- Anthony Pesce